distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Under simple no-arbitrage pricing, any positive `anchor_weight` makes the conditional spread the unique fixed point, so no third instrument is required.

 The anchor reintroduces outcome risk and requires a manipulation-resistant probability snapshot.
-A larger weight reduces the influence of the self-referential TWAP and corrects mispricing more strongly, but increases payoff variance, collateral requirements, and incentives to manipulate the anchor inputs.
+A larger weight reduces the influence of the self-referential TWAP and corrects mispricing more strongly, but increases payoff variance and collateral requirements.
 A smaller weight more closely preserves the original outcome-independent payoff but provides a weaker practical anchor.
 Because inverse-probability payouts become large near 0% or 100%, this approach is most plausible away from extreme probabilities.

-## Does this apply to futarchy or only event-conditional markets?
+## Is this relevant to futarchy (decision markets) or only event-conditional markets?

 Long-duration event markets create the clearest demand for impact futures.
 An election, court judgment, war, or protocol upgrade may remain unresolved for months.
-Traders and hedgers want exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.
+Traders and hedgers plausibly desire impact exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.

 Decision markets have a different timing constraint.
 The mechanism chooses when to make the decision, so it can keep the trading period brief.
 MetaDAO, for example, currently describes a three-day conditional trading period.
 A shorter period reduces the probability that unrelated asset-price shocks occur while the trader holds the position.
 It concentrates the decision’s expected impact relative to other sources of volatility.

 Fast decision markets work best when traders can react quickly and expect the market to incorporate their information quickly.
 AI agents can make this more practical because they can monitor, analyse, trade, and update quotes with lower latency than human-only markets.

-Under those conditions, an ordinary long-one-branch, short-the-other conditional position can approximate impact exposure over the brief trading period.
-The trader can profit as the relative conditional prices incorporate the information, while common asset-price movement contributes little noise before the position is closed.
+Under those conditions, a trader can take an unhedged position in whichever conditional market they believe is mispriced, going long if its price is too low or short if it is too high.
+The brief trading period makes a material unrelated move in the underlying asset unlikely, so hedging with the other branch is unnecessary.
+The position therefore approximates impact exposure because its PnL should mainly reflect correction of the conditional price rather than unrelated spot movement.

 This approximation fails when the market needs a long time to understand why a trader acted.
-A trader may need to hold the position beyond the intended decision time before other participants price in the information.
+A trader may need to hold the position beyond the intended decision time before other participants price in the information which lead them to trade.
 During that delay, interest rates, market-wide volatility, or asset-specific news can dominate the trade’s PnL and make the original information trade less attractive.

 Impact futures do not solve slow post-decision information incorporation.
 They depend on two live counterfactual conditional prices and therefore end when the decision is made and one branch becomes unrealised.
 They cannot continue providing isolated exposure to the decision’s counterfactual impact after the decision has occurred.

-Impact futures therefore have no clear role in a decision market when a short market duration is feasible and prices update within that period.
+Impact futures therefore have no clear role in a decision market when a short market duration is feasible.
 They become useful if the decision market must remain open long enough for unrelated asset volatility to become material, for example because traders react slowly, proposals require extended evaluation, or liquidity develops gradually.
 They isolate the conditional spread during that longer pre-decision period.
 They do not solve decision-selection bias or make the unrealised outcome observable after the decision.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)